 As you continue to grow in the faith, daily reading and Bible study should continue.
 Here are some of my favorite Bible study tools for beginners.

-Redeeming Routines: Mobile guides that make Scripture meditation doable for busy moms.
+Redeeming Routines: Portable guides that make Scripture meditation doable for busy moms.
 These guides allow you to listen to the Word, think deeply on it, spend time in prayer, and consider how to apply the passage – all while going about your daily routines!

 Bible Studies from the Daily Grace Co: The Daily Grace Co makes beautiful Bible studies, journals, and other tools to help you dig into the Word